H6NG/NECAI/readme.md

 # `NECAI`
 **`Neural-Enhanced Chess AI`**

-A from-scratch chess engine combining a hand-written C++ classical search with a PyTorch neural evaluator trained on Stockfish-labeled positions.
+A chess engine combining a C++ classical search with a PyTorch neural evaluator trained on Stockfish-labeled positions.

 ---